 There are 5 different types of interval, which are as follows:

 A dominant 7th chord contains all of these notes.
-But crucially, it also contains the addition of an extra note – the minor 7th.
+Crucially though, it also contains the addition of an extra note – the minor 7th.

-This is what makes dominant 7th chords perfect for the blues.
+This creates dissonance within the chord, and gives it a tense and unresolved sound.
+It is also what makes dominant 7th chords perfect for the blues.

 All you need to know are these 2 barre chord shapes: